Maui Camping at Campgrounds / Campsites

 Camping at a Hawaii state park on Maui

 All state camping areas are administered by the Hawaii DLNR, State Parks.
-They prefer that all reservations are made on their online portal, which is located at: www.hawaiistateparks.org/camping/maui.cfm (see the button “Online Reservations” in the top left corner on their website).
-You can make your reservation up to one year in advance.
+Camping reservations can be made on their online portal, which is located at: https://dlnr.hawaii.gov/dsp/camping-lodging/maui/ .
+Camping reservations can be made up to 90 days in advance.

 Polipoli Spring State Recreation Area